meodai/3dcss/README.md

 3dcss
 =====

-JS class that helps with 3d CSS.
+Dependency free micro-library to deal with 3D CSS.
 [Demo](http://codepen.io/meodai/pen/YyvYoe?editors=001)

 ### Why?
 Places and manipulates html elements in a 3D space.
 I know of [three.js](http://threejs.org/) and I love it, but sometimes I just want to enhance the elements that are already styled with some 3D.